gokularaman-c/ci-for-rag-reliability-evaluation/README.md

 The final outcome is a working prototype for repeatable reliability evaluation of RAG-based LLM question-answering systems.

-## Limitations

-The current implementation has the following limitations:

-- The knowledge base is small and controlled.
-- Retrieval is lightweight and keyword/category-based.
-- The test suite contains 20 reliability test cases.
-- Only Llama3 and Mistral were compared.
-- Evaluation mainly uses assertion-based checks.
-- Human evaluation is not included in the current version.
-- Full CI/CD automation is planned as future work.

 ## Author

 Gokularaman C